kherz/pulseq-cest/pulseq-cest-sim/Readme.md

 This open source project is published under the [MIT License](LICENSE.md).

 ## Compile the .mex files
-This package includes precompiled mex files for 64-bit Windows (compiled with VS C++ 2017) and 64-bit Debian-based Linux (compiled with g++ 7.3.0).
+This package includes precompiled mex files for 64-bit Windows (compiled with VS C++ 2017), Linux (compiled on Linux Mint with g++ 7.3.0) and Mac OS.
 If you want or need to compile a version for yourself you can just run the [compile_pulseqSBB_Sim.m](compile_pulseqSBB_Sim.m) script in MATLAB and should get a similar output like this depending on your compiler:

 ```Matlab
 >> compile_pulseqSBB_Sim